ksDreamer/LLM-Robot/README.md

                     '''

-Because the length of the prompt is variable, it needs to be split and then recombined.
+Because the length of the prompt is flexible, it needs to be split and then recombined.
 When the prompt is called with `prompt +=`, it will append the string on the right to the end of the prompt.
 If the user input `text_command` is:
 "Hey robot, please move 5 meters to the right and pick up the package on the table".
 Then the returned JSON command will be: